 A long term study found that “daily gardening represented the biggest risk reduction for dementia, reducing incidence by 36%” (as cited from 6 unexpected health benefits of gardening, Robin Jacobs).
-While scientists are still studying this complex illness and how gardening affects its progression, scientists theorize that it has a positive effect on the brain because it involves many of our critical functions.
-Gardening requires a combination of strength, endurance, dexterity, learning, problem solving, and sensory awareness.
+While scientists are still studying this complex illness and how gardening affects its progression, scientists say that it has a positive effect on the brain because it involves many of our critical functions.
+The activity requires a combination of strength, endurance, dexterity, problem-solving, and sensory awareness.

 Improves hand strength and dexterity

 Puttering around with your trowel uses some of the muscles that keep your hands agile and improve your grip.
 But don’t overdo it.
 You can get strain injuries, tendonitis or carpal tunnel syndrome.
-Aside from not overworking, use the right tools, take frequent breaks or switch to different activities to avoid muscle fatigue.
-Read 5 gardening hazards you should watch out for for other safe gardening tips.
+Aside from this, use the right tools, take frequent breaks or switch to different activities to avoid muscle fatigue.
+Read 5 gardening hazards you should watch out for for more gardening tips.

 Encourages heart health and cuts stroke risk

 If you’re a first-time gardener, you’ll need to be familiar with the best type of plants that grow in Manitoba.
 A Community Gardener Guidebook compiled by the North End Community/North End Community Network will help you get started.
-You’ll know where to get free seeds, ways to start a garden (even in a limited space) and the best plants to grow each season.
-It also suggests online resources for related information.
+You’ll also find out where to get free seeds, ways to start a garden even in a limited space, and the best plants to grow each season.
+It also suggests other online resources for related information.